Enterprise BPM pricing - the hidden ugly truth

 What does BPM stand for in supply chain?

-BPMM in supply chain management refers to Business Process Management.
-It’s a way of analyzing, improving and automating the complex web of processes used to get products from suppliers to customers.
-Supply chain BPM Supply chain BPM aims to address the improvement of visibility, bottlenecks reduction and coordination of different phases of the supply chain.
+Supply chain BPM aims to address the improvement of visibility, bottlenecks reduction and coordination of different phases of the supply chain.
 It might mean tightening inventory or advancing your order fulfillment or nurturing your supplier relations.
-Using BPM, firms could develop more nimble and efficient supply chains.
+Using BPM, firms can probably develop more nimble and efficient supply chains.

 Which is the best BPM tool?